The Key to Thriving.

 Their children said that he loved their mother so much that he felt lost without her.
 Whenever she traveled, he would walk to the window in their living room and stare at the road, eagerly awaiting her return.
 Also, while she was home, often, he would search for her to ask a random question or strike up a conversation.
 And she would reciprocate.
 While such gestures are commonplace between couples today, in their time, they were not!

 Notably, my grandmother was a woman of few words.
 She avoided strife with all because she valued peacefulness and preferred to work hard and care for her loved ones.
-Over their marriage, my grandparents consistently expressed kindness and gentleness towards each other. – And an anthology of stories reminds us of their love.
+Over their marriage, my grandparents consistently expressed kindness and gentleness towards each other. – And an anthology of short stories reminds us of their love.

 M&M – The story.